vanallenlab/ped_germline_SV/README.md

 ## Synopsis

 This repository contains the working code and scripts used to discover, genotype, filter, annotate, and analyze germline structural variants (SVs) from WGS across various pediatric cancer and cancer-free control cohorts

+---

+### Helper R package

+The `src/` directly contains the pre-compiled source for a helper library of R functions, `PedSV`.

+For more documentation, see the `README` within the `src/` subdirectory.